YimiAChack/YimiAChack.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an algorithm engineer in Alibaba Group, responsible for Taobao's sponsored search algorithms.
+I am currently a research assistant at Computer Network Information Center, Chinese Academy of Sciences.
+Before this, I worked as an algorithm engineer at Alibaba Group, responsible for Taobao's sponsored search algorithms for about 2 years.
 My research interests lie in machine learning and data mining, especially in **graph neural networks** and its applications.
 And I draw a [roadmap about my researches](https://yimiachack.github.io/files/research_roadmap.pdf).

 I obtained M.S degree in [Peking University](https://www.pku.edu.cn), and was fortunate to have Prof. Guojie Song as my advisor.